shanole/more-accessible-keyboard/README.md

 - Read [react docs](https://reactjs.org/docs/accessibility.html) on accessibility to see what is already a part of React
 - Read documentation on [react simple keyboard](https://www.npmjs.com/package/react-simple-keyboard)
 - Install simple keyboard in sample project to see implementation

+#### _Tues, 9/7_

+- Learning CSS/SCSS with udemy course

+#### _Sat 9/18_

+- Having an existential crisis about this capstone idea and wondering if I should change my topic
+- Learning more about firebase authentication